amidaware/trmm-docs/docs/mesh_integration.md

 ## Customize Take Control Username

-If you've enabled the Mesh "Ask Consent + Bar" display option that shows across the top when controlling a users machine and you'd like to change the name that users see, make sure the user has a First and/or Last name set TRMM (Settings > User Administration).
+If you've enabled any of the [remote control options](./tipsntricks.md#enable-remote-control-options) such as "Notify user", "Prompt for consent" and "Show connection toolbar" and you'd like to change the name that users see, make sure the user has a First and/or Last name set TRMM (Settings > User Administration).
+If you would also like your company name to show, you can set your company name in TRMM > Settings > Global Settings > MeshCentral.

 ## Turn off the sync feature